Nexmo/station/_documentation/messages/building-blocks/configure-webhooks.md

 # Inbound message and message status webhooks

-If you want to handle an inbound message or receive message status updates, you need to configure your inbound message webhook and message status webhook.
+You need to configure both your Inbound Message and Message Status webhooks.

 ```partial
 source: _partials/reusable/configure-webhook-urls.md